mohitpai/journey-optimizer.en/help/using/personalization/personalize.md

 [!DNL Journey Optimizer] provides an expression editor where you will select, arrange, customize and validate all the data to create a customized personalization for your content.

-Several tools are available to help build your personalization content (helper functions, pre-defined expressions library, attributes favouriting...)
+Several tools are available to help build your personalization content, such as: felper functions, pre-defined expressions library, attributes favouriting, and more.

 Learn more about [!DNL Journey Optimizer] expression editor in [this section](personalization-build-expressions.md)